 It’s no secret that construction is one of the more dangerous industries to be employed in the United States.
 Even with the continuous industry changes and adapted safety protocols, workers are still at risk of injury, and even death.
-If you’ve been injured in a construction accident, our Philadelphia construction accident lawyers are prepared to help you seek justice and retain any compensation you may be eligible for to manage the financial burdens associated with your injury.
+If you’ve been injured at a worksite, our Philadelphia construction accident lawyers are prepared to help you seek justice and retain any compensation you may be eligible for to manage the financial burdens associated with your injury.

-Many of these accidents and deaths are related to a disregard for proper safety procedures and protocols – which means they could have been prevented.
-At Shrager & Sachs, we have experience with a wide range of construction accident cases.
+At Shrager & Sachs, we have experience with a wide range of worksite injury cases.
 We can help you prove why your accident could have been prevented, so you can focus on your recovery.
 In order to understand why you were injured, let’s take a look at some of the most common construction-related accidents.

 What Are the Most Common Construction Accidents?